Recent and Upcoming Performances, Appearances, etc.

 Passages (see above) ran in the show Out There, at the Art Students League of New York, NYC, October 4-31, 2007.

-A live audio feed of the 17-year Cicada Brood XIII from my yard in Glenview, IL was streaming on the Locus Sonus Audio Streaming Project site, ca. 7AM to 7PM CDT from June 1 until July 7, 2007.
+A live audio feed of the 17-year Cicada Brood XIII from my yard in Glenview, IL was streaming on the Locustream Soundmap site, ca. 7AM to 7PM CDT from June 1 until July 7, 2007.
 The activity will not to return to the Chicago area until 2024!

 Read the feature article in the Arts & Entertainment section of the Chicago Tribune, Sunday, June 10, 2007 here.